Kilimanjaro Guide

 • Lungs’ ability to retain fluid

-They both happen to the climbers who have been adequately acclimated.
+Though infrequent, they are mainly seen in climbers who have not adequately acclimated.
 However, when they do happen, it usually occurs when a person gets too high too quickly or gets very high and stays there.
 Lack of oxygen causes fluid to flow through capillary walls into the lungs or the brain.

-Note: You must inform your hiking companions right away if you experience any disease symptoms.
+Note: You must inform your hiking companions immediately if you experience these symptoms.

 Things to consider to avoid AMS on Kilimanjaro